How To Fix An Open Bite - Treatment Options In Malta

 - In severe cases, an untreated open bit can inhibit you from chewing your food properly.
 Also, food and drinks may easily seep out of your tongue.

-Since an open bite causes the back teeth to overlap more than necessary, it may cause tooth wear.
-After a prolonged period of time, this may lead to acute pain while chewing and may even cause other dental issues.
+Since an open bite causes the back teeth to overlap more than necessary, it may cause them to wear out.
+Ultimately, this may lead to acute pain while chewing and may even cause other dental issues.

 Have You Tried Our Free e-Consultation Service?